Strategic Analysis

 When Fig Uses It

-Example: Surface the 4 regions with spending 2+ standard deviations above budget so that finance can investigate before quarter-end.
+Example: Surface the 4 regions spending significantly over budget so that finance can investigate before the quarter ends.

 Metric Trend